Miss Supranational 2024: Debuts, returns, and, withdrawals

 The edition marked the debut of Bangladesh and saw the return of Albania, Argentina, Aruba, Australia, Chile, Denmark, Equatorial Guinea, Honduras, Italy, Laos, Malta, Myanmar, New Zealand, Pakistan, Sierra Leone, the United States Virgin Islands and Uruguay.
 Aruba, which last competed in 2015, Italy and Pakistan in 2018.
 Australia, Equatorial Guinea, Honduras, Myanmar, New Zealand, and the United States Virgin Islands in 2019, Albania and Sierra Leone in 2021 and the others last competed in 2022.

 Withdrawals for the event included The Bahamas, Cameroon, Kenya, Jamaica, Mauritius, Mozambique, Namibia, Turkey, and Zambia.
 These countries withdrew due to their organizations' failure to appoint a delegate, hold a national competition, or lost their national franchise.
-Additionally, Yollanda Chimbarami was to represent Zimbabwe, but withdrew for undisclosed reasons and will instead participate in Miss International 2025.
-Chhum Chandara of Cambodia and Jeong-eun Choi of South Korea withdrew due to visa issues after participating in the Supra Chat event.
-Chandara will compete in the next edition.
+Additionally, Yollanda Chimbarami set to represent Zimbabwe, but withdrew for undisclosed reasons and instead participated in Miss International 2025.
+Chandara Chhum of Cambodia and Jeong-eun Choi of South Korea withdrew due to visa issues after participating in the Supra Chat event.
 Ignéfi Afi Claire of Togo was replaced by Bithja Gozo Akakpo for undisclosed reasons; however, Akakpo eventually withdrew as well.